Chart Color Schemes

 Lane Cove features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Lane Cove's dwelling structure at the latest Census showed 36.0% houses and 64.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 41.1% houses and 58.9% other dwellings.
-Home ownership in Lane Cove was at 27.9%, with mortgaged dwellings at 33.2% and rented ones at 38.9%.
-The median monthly mortgage repayment was $3,000, below Sydney metro's average of $3,033.
-Median weekly rent was $550 compared to Sydney metro's $560.
-Nationally, Lane Cove's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Lane Cove, as per the latest Census evaluation, 36.0% of dwellings were houses while 64.0% were other types such as semi-detached units, apartments, and 'other' dwellings.
+This is compared to Sydney metropolitan area's figures of 41.1% houses and 58.9% other dwellings.
+Home ownership in Lane Cove was recorded at 27.9%, with mortgaged properties at 33.2% and rented ones at 38.9%.
+The median monthly mortgage repayment in the area was $3,000, lower than Sydney metro's average of $3,033.
+The median weekly rent figure stood at $550 compared to Sydney metro's $560.
+Nationally, Lane Cove's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing